scuzzydude/asimov/asimov.md

 We can choose who we remember.

-We can choose our digital ancestors, and fully commit to their ideas, not because we share blood with them, but we share their inspiration.
+We can choose our digital ancestors, and fully commit to their ideas, not because we share blood with them, but because we share their dreams.

 Many of these geniuses who have left us left family behind.
 How will they feel about the quantification of the value of their loved one's ideas?
 Should we use this technology as a memorial for all our loved ones?